sajibcse68/MyDailyLearn/javascript/react/react.md

 ## Understanding React `setState`

-`setState()` si the only legitimate way to update state after the initial state setup.
+`setState()` is the only legitimate way to update state after the initial state setup.

 Key Notes: